Cardiologist Weighs in On the Heart Dangers of Sitting Too Long

 While these suggestions can’t hurt, there’s a bigger picture we have to look at, says Dr. Radford.
 Being sedentary isn’t only about sitting at your desk at work.
 It’s a sedentary lifestyle that is truly dangerous.
 People who are sedentary get less moderate physical activity and may have worse diet patterns.

-New research shows that someone who is physically fit and makes regular exercise a priority, but who has a desk job, has fewer risk factors for heart disease than someone who has a desk job and is not physically fit.
+Research shows someone who is physically fit and makes regular exercise a priority, but who has a desk job, has fewer risk factors for heart disease than someone who has a desk job and is not physically fit.

-“There is a new idea that if you sit at your desk all day, going to the gym at night won’t help, but that is not necessarily the case,” says Dr. Radford.
+“There is an idea that if you sit at your desk all day, going to the gym at night won’t help, but that is not necessarily the case,” says Dr. Radford.

 Researchers at The Cooper Institute have found that the adverse effects of time spent sitting are less pronounced the more fit you are.